SIVAPRAKASHK3/M2_HomeAutomation/5_Report/README.md

 ## COMPONENTS DESCRIPTION
 * ATmega328 is an Advanced Virtual RISC (AVR) microcontroller.
 It supports 8-bit data processing.
 ATmega-328 has 32KB internal flash memory.
-ATmega328 has 1KB Electrically Erasable Programmable Read-Only Memory (EEPROM).
+ATmega328 has 1KB Electrically Erasable Programmable Read-Only Memory (EEPROM).The ATmega328 is a single-chip microcontroller created by Atmel in the megaAVR family It has a modified Harvard architecture 8-bit RISC processor core.

+* Potentiometers work by varying the position of a sliding contact across a uniform resistance.
+In a potentiometer, the entire input voltage is applied across the whole length of the resistor, and the output voltage is the voltage drop between the fixed and sliding contact as shown below.

 * LEDs are “directional” light sources, which means they emit light in a specific direction, unlike incandescent and CFL, which emit light and heat in all directions.
 That means LEDs are able to use light and energy more efficiently in a multitude of applications.
 * Motor used here is a simple dc motor which will run if the input is dc supply
 * Relay will oprate if the excitation coil energize it will either normally on or normally off based on conifguration.